Being socially awkward is not just a problem kids face; adults can battle with social skills too, leading to anxiety and even serious phobias.

 However, sometimes clients might not even realize they need targeted interventions to help with their social skills, and they might approach a therapist with other challenges around anxiety entering new situations.

-For that reason, we hope this article provided valuable options for the development of social skills, with useful activities and worksheets to be incorporated into your sessions.
+For that reason, we hope this article provided valuable options for the development of social skills, with useful activities and social skills worksheets to be incorporated into your sessions.

 We encourage you and your clients to explore these exercises together and engage in goal-setting tools to target areas that will benefit their daily lives, relationships, and communication.